-Stuart Forster reports on the experience of dining at the The Mint Room Indian restaurant in Bristol.
+Stuart Forster heads to Clifton reports on the experience of dining at The Mint Room Bristol Indian restaurant.

-Yet before entering The Mint Room’s chic but laid-back dining room we caught our breath over cocktails, sitting on one of the red banquettes in ante-room overlooking the bar.
+Yet before entering The Mint Room’s chic, laid-back dining room we caught our breath over cocktails, sitting on one of the red banquettes in the ante-room overlooking the bar.

 I didn’t dine alone here.
-If you enjoy savouring well-blended flavours created by fresh spices and quality ingredients, this restaurant is good option to visit in with close friends — people with whom you don’t mind sharing dishes.
-That way — or by marching up and down the hill several times, to create an appetite — you can be sure of tasting a handful of The Mint Room’s creations.
+If you enjoy savouring well-blended flavours created with fresh spices and quality ingredients, this restaurant is a good option to visit with close friends — people with whom you don’t mind sharing dishes.
+That way — surely a far better option than marching up and down the hill several times, to build an appetite — you can be sure of tasting a handful of The Mint Room’s creations.

-Should you be inclined to imbibe a pre- or post-meal pint, you can do so at The Lansdown, next door.
-Cosy in winter, it has a sizable beer garden that looked a fine place to socialise on summer afternoons.
-I could tell you how I enjoyed a hand-pulled pint of Proper Job, brewed at Cornwall’s St Austell Brewery, but my raptures would undoubtedly lead to a beer-fuelled digression.
+Should you be inclined to imbibe a pre- or post-meal pint, you can do so nearby at The Lansdown (8 Clifton Road).
+Cosy in winter, it has a sizable beer garden that looked like a fine place to socialise on summer afternoons.
+I enjoyed a hand-pulled pint of Proper Job, brewed at Cornwall’s St Austell Brewery.

 It’s rare to dine at an Indian restaurant in which the menu lists wine suggestions.
 A wine consultant advises The Mint Room on which pairings work.
 “It takes the guesswork out of it,” commented my waiter, smiling, when I asked about it.